-Prior guidance as a result of the COVID-19 pandemic has provided that Medicaid coverage that is limited to COVID-19 testing and diagnostic services under the FFCRA is not MEC under a government-sponsored program.
+IRS Notice 2020-66 provides that Medicaid coverage that is limited to COVID-19 testing and diagnostic services under the FFCRA is not MEC under a government-sponsored program.
 As a result, an individual's eligibility for this type of coverage does not prevent the individual's eligibility for a premium tax credit.

-The proposed rule adds Medicaid coverage for COVID-19 testing and diagnostic services to the health coverages listed in regulations that do not qualify as MEC under a government-sponsored program.
+The final rule adds Medicaid coverage for COVID-19 testing and diagnostic services to the health coverages listed in regulations that do not qualify as MEC under a government-sponsored program.